Most Popular Drinks in the World: Top 12 Ranked (2026)

 Emerging Favorites Among Beverages

-• Plant-based milks: Alternatives like oat, almond, and soy milk are becoming mainstream.
-Asia dominates the market, generating $13.4 billion (€11.7 billion) in revenue in 2023, with China leading at $9.5 billion (€8.3 billion).
+• Plant-based milks: Oat, almond, soy, and other dairy alternatives have become mainstream, with Asia generating $13.4 billion (€11.7 billion) in revenue in 2023 and China leading at $9.5 billion (€8.3 billion).

-• Sparkling water: With a shift away from sugary sodas, sparkling water consumption is on the rise.
-While the global sparkling water market stands at $32.6 billion (€28.6 billion), trends project an increase to over $72 billion (€63 billion) by 2030.
+• Sparkling water: As more consumers move away from sugary sodas, the global sparkling water market is projected to grow from $32.6 billion (€28.6 billion) to more than $72 billion (€63 billion) by 2030.

-• Bubble tea: Originating from Taiwan, bubble tea's global market is projected to grow from $2.34 billion (€2 billion) in 2025 to $4.78 billion (€4.2 billion) by 2032.
-It's particularly popular among millennials and Gen Z, with significant growth in Asia-Pacific and North America.
+• Bubble tea: Originating in Taiwan, bubble tea is especially popular with millennials and Gen Z, with the market projected to grow from $2.34 billion (€2 billion) in 2025 to $4.78 billion (€4.2 billion) by 2032.

 How Beverage Popularity Differs by Region